Pending Approval by the Board of Regents

 The UNK Student Code of Conduct procedures act as an educationally-based fact-finding process, not a court of law.
 Its proceedings are not civil or criminal trials.
 The hearings are not adversarial proceedings but rather inquiries conducted by the Conduct Officer and/or Board.

 Students do not relinquish their rights or shed their responsibilities as citizens by becoming members of the University community.
 Students must also be aware that, as citizens, they are subject to all federal and state laws in addition to all University regulations governing student conduct and responsibilities.
-For the full text of the Student Code of Conduct see Student Handbook or the website listed above.
+For the full text of the Student Code of Conduct see Student Handbook.